Coquihalla Canyon Park / Othello Tunnels

 Advisories

-Coquihalla Canyon Provincial Park is located 12 kilometers from Hope.
+Coquihalla Canyon Park is located 12 kilometers from Hope.

 The park features the Othello Tunnels, five tunnels built as part of the Kettle Valley Railway in 1914.
 The railway, connecting the Kootenay Region with the BC coast, was built over three mountain ranges.
-In the Coquihalla Gorge, the river cut a 300 foot deep channel of solid granite.
-A straight line of tunnels were built though it which are now known as the Othello Tunnels.
+In the Coquihalla Gorge, the river cut a 300-foot-deep channel of solid granite.
+A straight line of tunnels were built through it which are now known as the Othello Tunnels.

-Coquihalla Canyon Provincial Park is a great stop for a picnic or a short hike.
+Coquihalla Canyon Park is a great stop for a picnic or a short hike.
 There are picnic tables near the parking lot and along the trail, beside the river.
-There are spectacular viewing opportunities available on the trail, through the tunnels and on the bridges.
-The contrast between tunnels and bridges with the roaring Coquihalla River below is a must see!
-The hiking trail links to thehistoric Hope-Nicola Cattle Trail.
+There are spectacular viewing opportunities available on the trail, through the tunnels, and on the bridges.
+The contrast between tunnels and bridges with the roaring Coquihalla River below is a must-see!
+The hiking trail links to the historic Hope-Nicola Cattle Trail.

 For more information about the history and culture of Coquihalla Canyon Park please visit the BC Parks website.